Undergraduate

 Part I

-You study three compulsory courses: Legal System, Legal Reasoning and Writing, and Personal Property.
+You study two compulsory law courses: Legal Reasoning and Writing, and Tikanga Māori and the Settler State Legal System of Aotearoa.
 This makes up half of your first-year study (60 points).
-The other 60 points must be taken from another AUT degree, which gives you the opportunity to broaden your study and enables you to enroll in one of the double degrees.
+The other 60 points must be taken from another AUT degree, which gives you the opportunity to broaden your study and enables you to enrol in one of the double degrees.

 If you complete your Part I courses with at least a B grade average in the compulsory law courses, you will be offered a place in Part II.
 Other students may also be eligible for Part II.